Skip to content

 --override "/s InstallDotNet=false Deployment=tiny"

 Winget does not deploy configuration files automatically.
+Use a two-step deployment approach.

 Step 1 — Stage configuration files